Dooly closes on $20M for AI-based tools to help salespeople with their busywork – TechCrunch

 They weren’t, but that doesn’t mean that they won’t.
 Chief among them are companies like UiPath and Salesforce, which sit on different sides of this problem and could well move into it as they keep growing.
 (Having UiPath as a backer by way of its founder and a senior executive points to a relationship there, which is interesting.)

-In the meantime, there have been some other interesting innovations using AI to improve the sales process, with companies like Pipedrive, Clari, Seismic, Chorus.ai and Gong all using natural language, machine learning, and big data analytics (itself helped by AI) to improve how sales get done.
+In the meantime, there have been some other interesting innovations using AI to improve the sales process, with companies like Pipedrive, Clari, Seismic, Chorus.ai and Gong all using natural language, machine learning and big data analytics (itself helped by AI) to improve how sales get done.

-“The first thing we noticed when we met the Dooly team was the thoughtful design first approach to product that engendered tons of customer love.
-This love was inherent not only on popular ratings sites like G2 Crowd but also in the individual usage and viral adoption throughout companies with only one initial user,” said Ed Sim, Founder and Managing Partner at boldstart ventures in a statement.
+“The first thing we noticed when we met the Dooly team was the thoughtful design-first approach to product that engendered tons of customer love.
+This love was inherent not only on popular ratings sites like G2 Crowd but also in the individual usage and viral adoption throughout companies with only one initial user,” said Ed Sim, founder and managing partner at Boldstart Ventures in a statement.
 “Dooly is revolutionizing the note-taking experience for customer facing end users from sales to customer success to product.”

-“Dooly is relentlessly focused on building a user-first experience for its customers to seamlessly create workflows and unlock new revenue opportunities,” said Lee Fixel, Founder of Addition, added.
+“Dooly is relentlessly focused on building a user-first experience for its customers to seamlessly create workflows and unlock new revenue opportunities,” said Lee Fixel, founder of Addition, added.
 “We are thrilled to support Dooly as it continues to scale and enhance the sales function for more businesses.”